LeaMarcotulli

 When I am not staring into my laptop screen, or more poetically looking at the stars, you can find me in nature, hiking, chopping wood, or camping.
 I love reading and knitting.
 But most importantly, I have a passion for sharing my love for astrophysics with the world!

-Wanna learn more?
-Check out my publications, research talks, and more here:
+If you are curious, check out my publications, research talks, and more here:

 If you're not an expert, but you wanna learn more about what I do, chick here: